 Has your dog or cat recently died?

-Would you like help with their afterlife care?
+Would you like help with their afterlife pick-up and care?

 - Our dogs and cats are family and should be treated like it at their death

-- We’re there when you need our help the most – expected or unexpectedly
+- We’re there when you need our help the most – expected or unexpected

 - Our caring staff promptly visits your home

-- Services can include cremation, burial and other memorial products
+- Services can include cremation, urns and other memorial products

 - Services can be planned and prepaid monthly or at time of retrieval

-- Comply with Arizona & city laws by never depositing the body in your trash can
+- Please comply with Arizona & city laws by never depositing your pet’s body in a city trash can

 If you find end of life of your pet upsetting and confusing, then we have your answers!